jasuca/py-protect_image/README.rst

 Description
 -----------
-Script that shuffle an image and generate a html to decrypt de image by the browser.
+Script that shuffle an image and generate a HTML to decrypt the image by the browser.

 TODO
 ----